theodorekonst/go-reloaded/README.md

 │
 ├── docs/
-│ ├── analysis.md # Detailed description of the problem, rules, and chosen method (Pipeline) │ └── golden-tests.md # The “Golden Test Set” defining all success cases
+│ ├── analysis.md # Detailed description of the problem, rules, and chosen method (Pipeline) │ └── golden test set.md # The “Golden Test Set” defining all success cases, tricky parts, and a long paragraph with rules │
-│
 └── README.md